Today’s word of the day Bible study is from John 4 – The story of the Samaritan Woman and the water that never runs dry!

 Within John chapter 4 there is the story of the Samaritan woman, yet the story seems to be pointing to a larger topic of “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”
 (Verse 13)

-Later on in the chapter, Jesus is talking to the disciples and they become concerned about whether He has had anything to eat, to which He replied, “I have food to eat that you know nothing about.”
+Later on in this chapter which we picked for this word of the day Bible study, Jesus is talking to the disciples and they become concerned about whether He has had anything to eat, to which He replied, “I have food to eat that you know nothing about.”
 (Verse 32)

 The disciples were confused by this statement, so Jesus clarified, “My food,” said Jesus, “is to do the will of Him who sent me and to finish His work.”
 (Verse 34)